Professor Barbara Nevins Taylor

-You must bring a note from a doctor, a court of law, a fire fighter or a funeral director for an excused absence.
+You must email a note from a doctor, a court of law, a fire fighter, or a funeral director for an excused absence.

-Students who must miss class or must be late because of religious beliefs will be accommodated.
+Students who must miss class or be late because of religious beliefs will be accommodated.

 DEPARTMENT OBJECTIVES AND COURSE OUTCOMES

 Social history as they explore the creation of broadcasting and evolution of television news.